A stochastic optimization algorithm for revenue maximization in a service system with balking customers: Introduction

 Our base model is a single-server system with Poisson arrivals and a general service-time distribution.
 Upon arrival, customers are informed of the current price $p$ set by the administrator and the current workload level $v$, and decide whether to join or balk.
-Let $H_\theta(p, v)$ denote the probability that a customer joins when observing workload $v$ and price $p$, where $\theta$ is a known (possible multidimensional) parameter characterizing the customer population.
-This setup is flexible in the sense that it can represent a heterogeneous population of strategic customers with some parametric utility distribution, or it can simply reflect a behavioral (e.g., empirical) joining rule.
+Let $H_\theta(p, v)$ denote the probability that a customer joins {conditional on} observing workload $v$ and price $p$, where $\theta$ is a known ({possibly} multidimensional) parameter characterizing the customer population.
+This setup is flexible in the sense that it can represent a heterogeneous population of strategic customers with some parametric distribution of customer types that differ in their utility function, or it can simply reflect a behavioral (e.g., empirical) joining rule.
 The objective of the administrator is to maximize long-term revenue, i.e., they aim to find \( p^* \) that maximizes

-where \( V\equiv V(p) \) is the stationary workload distribution at price \( p \).
+where \( V\equiv V(p) \) is the {stationary workload} at price \( p \).
 Thus, the \textit{effective arrival rate} in this dynamic pricing problem is

 It is noted that for known queueing primitives, this quantity is generally intractable; even in the fully Markovian case with exponentially distributed service times, one has to resort to numerical evaluation.